EOSIO/universal-authenticator-library/README.md

 ## Usage (Dapp Developer)

 Requires one or more Authenticators to communicate with the auth provider.
-Currently supported authenticators include:
+Currently supported authenticators include the following.
+See the [UAL New Authenticator Walkthrough](https://github.com/EOSIO/ual-authenticator-walkthrough) to learn how contributors could add new Authenticators.
  - [UAL for Scatter](https://github.com/EOSIO/ual-scatter)
  - [UAL for Lynx](https://github.com/EOSIO/ual-lynx)
  - [UAL for Ledger](https://github.com/EOSIO/ual-ledger)